IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 - Specify a password for the wsadmin user at `/tmp/PASSWORD`.
 This is optional.
 A password will be automatically generated if one is not provided.
 This password can be used to login to Admin Console (should be for debugging purposes only).

-- We copy `cosConfig.py` jython script and the `app-update.props` file into `/work/config/` folder, so they are run during container creation.
+- We copy `cosConfig.py` jython script and the `app-update.props` file into `/work/config/` folder, so they are run automatically during image creation.

 - Then we copy application ear to the `EarFileLocation` referenced in `app-update.props`

-- Then we run the `/work/configure.sh` which will start the server and run the scripts and apply the properties file configuration.
+- Then we run the `/work/configure.sh` which will start the server and run the scripts and apply the properties file configuration to new image.

 Each instruction in the Dockerfile is a layer and each layer is cached.
 You should always specify the volatile artifacts towards the end.